FAQ

 What stain do we use or recommend?

 We recommend an oil based stain.
-In our damp environment we have been happy with Sico Proluxe.
-This stain is widely available in Canada and their 'clear' tint really brings out the natural undertones of the various colours of the Western Red Cedar and showcases the grain very well.
-It has outstanding UV protection to keep the natural tones and shades of the cedar without letting the sun turn it grey.
+In our damp environment we have been happy with Sico Proluxe 1.
+This stain is widely available in Canada and their 'clear' tint really brings out the natural undertones of the various colours of the Western Red Cedar and showcases the rain very well.
+It has outstanding UV protection to keep the natural tones and shades of the cedar without letting the sun bleach the color to a grey.
+In the USA, this stain is sold under the name Sikkens Cetol 1 and its availability varies by state.

 You may need to re-stain your product yearly, it depends on its environment and if it is set outside all year long in the rain and sun or if it is in a shaded area and brought indoors for the winter.